apache/amoro-site/arctic-docs/content/concepts/self-optimizing.md

 The Optimizer is a component responsible for executing Self-optimizing tasks.
 It is a resident process managed by AMS.
 AMS is responsible for detecting and planning Self-optimizing tasks for tables, and then scheduling them to Optimizers for distributed execution in real-time.
 Finally, AMS is responsible for submitting the optimizing results.
-Arctic achieves physical isolation of Optimizers through the Optimizer Group.
+Amoro achieves physical isolation of Optimizers through the Optimizer Group.

-The core features of Arctic's Self-optimizing are:
+The core features of Amoro's Self-optimizing are:

 - Automated, Asynchronous and Transparent — Continuous background detecting of file changes, asynchronous distributed execution of optimizing tasks, transparent and imperceptible to users